 - Instead of mincing the garlic, just squeeze with thru a garlic press

 - I don't bother to mix the 'Essence' separately.
 Just throw an appropriate amount into the main mix.
-The cayenne gives the natural chorizo spice a nice kick
+The cayenne gives the natural chorizo spice an additonal nice kick

 - I use Italian bread crumbs rather than plain

 - You are never going to get one cup of chopped mushroom from just the stems.
-Plan on an extra portobello to cut up for the stuffing!
+Plan on an extra portobello or two to cut up for the stuffing!
 I usually buy a box of baby portobellos [cheaper] to chop up.